MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/health-and-monitoring/device-report.md

 ## Accessing the Device Report

 The Device Report is typically accessed from the Monitoring Reports home page.
-However, if you are viewing the [Call Detail Report in Skype for Business Server](call-detail-report.md) you can drill down to the Device Report for a specific device by clicking either of the following metrics:
+However, if you're viewing the [Call Detail Report in Skype for Business Server](call-detail-report.md) you can drill down to the Device Report for a specific device by clicking either of the following metrics:

 - Capture Device